tugraz-isds/rslidy/README-layouts.md

 Layouts that split slides into multiple columns for balanced side-by-side content.
-Use the `rslidy-columns-even` class to create two equally wide columns for parallel content.
+Use the `rslidy-columns-even` class to create equally wide columns for parallel content.
-The `rslidy-left-column` and `rslidy-right-column` classes define structure and spacing.
+The `rslidy-column` then defines a column with basic CSS styling.